Van Wilder: Freshman Year

-National Lampoon's Van Wilder: Freshman Year is a 2009 American sex comedy film and the third installment in the Van Wilder American comedy series.
-Serving as a prequel to the original Van Wilder film, it was directed by Harvey Glazer and released direct-to-DVD.
+National Lampoon's Van Wilder: Freshman Year is a 2009 American sex comedy film and the third and final installment in the Van Wilder American comedy series.
+Serving as a prequel to the original Van Wilder film, it was directed by Harvey Glazer and released direct-to-DVD by Paramount Famous on July 14, 2009.
 The movie stars Jonathan Bennett as the eponymous Van Wilder during his early college years, alongside Kristin Cavallari, Jerry Shea, and Steve Talley.

 Plot

 Van Wilder embarks on his freshman year at Coolidge College, hoping to follow in his father's footsteps and have a memorable college experience.
 Upon arrival, Van discovers that the college is now under the strict control of Dean Charles Reardon, who has implemented a no-alcohol, no-partying policy.

 Undeterred, Van and his new friends Farley, Yu Dum Fok, and Dirk Arnold decide to challenge the new rules and bring the party back to Coolidge College.
 In the process, Van clashes with the college's military cadet leader, Dirk, who disapproves of Van's partying ways.

 As Van attempts to win the heart of the beautiful Kaitlin Hays (Kristin Cavallari), he also faces off against Dirk in a series of humorous and outrageous contests.
 Meanwhile, Van enlists the help of his friends to plan and execute epic parties, which ultimately leads to the grandest of all - a golf cart race across the college campus.

 The film follows Van and his friends as they navigate the highs and lows of college life, from pursuing romantic interests to outsmarting the college's administration.
 Throughout the story, Van learns valuable life lessons and slowly transforms into the legendary party animal known from the original Van Wilder film.

 In the end, Van triumphs over Dirk and wins Kaitlin's heart.
 The film concludes with a final epic party that signifies the return of the fun-loving and free-spirited atmosphere to Coolidge College, laying the foundation for the character Van Wilder eventually becomes.